moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # MicropatcherAutomator

-This is a Automator for the BarryKN Micropatcher.
+This is an Automator for the BarryKN Micropatcher.
 The BarryKN Micropatcher is located here: https://github.com/barrykn/big-sur-micropatcher

 ## Prerequisites:
 1) A USB drive of at least 16gb
-2) A copy of the BarryKN Big Sur Micropatcher
-3) A copy of macOS Big Sur
+2) A copy of macOS Big Sur

 ## Instructions: